pkdone/practical-mongodb-aggregations-book/src/examples/intricate-examples/restricted-view.md

 db.adults.explain('executionStats').find();
 ```

-Execute a normal MQL query against the view, but this time with a filter to return only adults who are female, and again view its explain plan to see how the `gender` filter affects the plan:
+Execute a normal MQL query against the view, but this time with a filter to return only adults who are female, and again observe its explain plan to see how the `gender` filter affects the plan:

 ```javascript
 db.adults.find({'gender': 'FEMALE'});